matthias484/WebEngineering_BaseTemplate/README.md

 *Present your findings and fixes here.*

+#### Findings
+The "Show comments" control button was not accessible via keyboard.
+This meant that users could not navigate to it using the `Tab` key or activate it with the `Enter` key.
+This lack of keyboard accessibility made it difficult for users relying on keyboard navigation to interact with the comments section.

+#### Fixes
+To address this issue, the following adjustments were made:
+1. **Tab Focusability**: Added `tabindex="0"` to the button to make it accessible via the `Tab` key.
+2. **Keyboard Activation**: Implemented an `onkeydown` event listener to allow activation with the `Enter` key, enabling users to toggle the comments section without a mouse.
+3. **ARIA Role and State**: Added `role="button"` and `aria-pressed` attributes to improve screen reader accessibility.
+The `aria-pressed` attribute dynamically updates to indicate the expanded or collapsed state of the comments section.

 **(1) The table**

 The data table is not currently very accessible — it is hard for screen reader users to associate data rows and columns together, and the table also has no kind of summary to make it clear what it shows.
 Can you add some features to your HTML to fix this problem?

 *Present your findings and fixes here.*
+#### Findings
+The data table is not currently accessible for screen reader users.
+There are two main issues:
+1. **Lack of Accessible Summary**: The table does not have a summary or caption to describe its content, making it unclear for users who rely on screen readers.
+2. **Association Between Data and Headers**: While the column headers use `<th>` elements with `scope="col"`, which helps screen readers recognize the headers, additional context, such as row headers and captions, could improve accessibility.

+#### Fixes
+To address these issues, the following changes were made:
+1. **Table Caption**: Added a `<caption>` element to provide a clear description of the table's purpose.
+2. **Row Headers**: Converted the first column cells in each row (`Bear Type`) to `<th scope="row">` elements, helping screen readers associate each row with the "Bear Type" header.

 **(1) More Findings**